liuhang0213/addressbook-level2/README.md

   the main programming language.
 * It provides a **reasonably well-written** code example that is **significantly bigger** than what students usually write in data structure modules.
-* This is much better than AddressBook Level 1.

 **Useful Links**
 * [User Guide](doc/UserGuide.md)